eclipse-che4z/che-che4z-lsp-for-hlasm/clients/vscode-hlasmplugin/README.md

   "diagnosticsSuppressLimit" : 15
 }
 ```
-With the `pgm_conf.json` above, the `source_code` file has configuration, so all discovered diagnostics will be always shown.
-However, if you open another file and do not assign a processor group to it, its diagnostcs will not be shown, if there are more than 15 of them.
+In the `pgm_conf.json` above, the `source_code` file has a configuration, so all discovered diagnostics will be always shown.
+However, if you open another file and do not assign a processor group to it, its diagnostcs will not be shown if there are more than 15 of them.